elbasel42/DoneWithIt/README.md

-# DoneWithIt
+a# DoneWithIt

-An e-commerce app built with react native, built as practise
+An e-commerce app built with react native, built as practise, complete with authentaction, notifications and offline mode